sal-car/BarkBistros/README.md

 ### Features

+git pu
--📱 Mobile-first UI approach with Material and Tailwind -🌐 Responsive design
+-📱 Mobile-first UI approach with Material and Tailwind
+-🌐 Responsive design
--🔲 Choose between list- and grid-view for a seamless user experience -🔄 Single-page application - no loading times!
+-🔲 Choose between list- and grid-view for a seamless user experience
+-🔄 Single-page application - no loading times!

 ## Getting Started